By: Jess Appel, ACSM Certified Master Level Personal Trainer, CrossFit Level 1 Trainer

 The Scale is Affected by Your Microbiome.

 Micro-what?
-Your microbiome is defined as the the trillions of bacteria living inside you.
+Your microbiome is defined as the trillions of bacteria living inside you.
 The diversity of this Universe can have a direct and significant impact on your health and weight.
 People with weaker and less diverse microbiomes have less efficient digestion and elimination.
 Slower elimination means more retained weight.
 Additionally, a less than stellar bacteria population can lead to leaky gut syndrome.
-The body responds to leaky gut syndrome with a marked increase in inflamation, which the scale registers as excess weight.
+The body responds to leaky gut syndrome with a marked increase in inflammation, which the scale registers as excess weight.

 How You Can Measure Your Progress